Amin-MAG/My-Notes/English b8314443f554456e926acda65cc14571/Technical 1e5c09b5a5864b1eac593ef77f460bba.md

 - Resort: in the last resort
 - Correlate: Old age and conservatism are often correlated.
 - Coarse: coarse cloth, coarse finger
+- Agenda: be on the agenda
+- Ubiquitous: a ubiquitous insect, like the fly
+-